city-services

 How to dispute a Bylaw Offence Notice

 The District of Summerland participates in the Southern Interior Bylaw Notice Adjudication Program to address most minor bylaw violations.
-Those wishing to dispute Bylaw Offence Notices must do so by completing the dispute/request for adjudication section on the back of the Notice and submitting it to the District of Summerland in person, by mail, fax or email within 14 days of issuance.
-Bylaw Offence Notices can also be disputed in writing, by email, by phone or in person.
+Those wishing to dispute a Bylaw Offence Notice must do so by completing the dispute/request for adjudication section on the back of the Notice and submitting it to the District of Summerland in person, by mail, fax or email within 14 days of issuance.

 Disputes will be handled as follows: